dreamgrove/dreamgrove/content/balance/2021-06-05-Venthyr-Compendium.md

 </div>

 This guide is not telling you to pick Venthyr or that Venthyr is always the superior pick.
-It is simply made to show everything about how to maximize your potential as a Venthyr Balance Druid if you do decide to switch to Venthyr.
+It is simply made to show everything about how to maximize your potential as a Venthyr Balance Druid if you do decide to play Venthyr.

 All information in this guide was tested and verfied using simulations found here: https://balance-simc.github.io/Balance-SimC/

-Everything in this guides assumes you are playing with the new Venthyr legendary Sinful Hysteria as this is the reason that Venthyr has gotten any attention at all.
+Everything in this guides assumes you are playing with Sinful Hysteria.

-Going from Night Fae Balance Druid to Venthyr Druid is a big gameplay change on single target and will take some getting used to so don't expect your first runs to be succesful.
 </div>

 <div id="single-target">